xinbr/xinbr.github.io/_pages/cv.md

 [3]  A paper for soil freezing curve equation. in preparation

-[4]  A paper on structural evolution of ice crystals and soil pores during cooling. in preparation.
+[4]  A paper on structural evolution of ice crystals and soil pores via WAXS/SAXS. in preparation.

 Research Experience: